Corters22/Mars_Dashboard/README.md

 # Web Scraping

 In this challenge, we demonstrated how web-scraping can be used to update a website with the click of a button.
+You can find the finished website [here](https://corters22.github.io/web-scraping-challenge/index.html).
+Feel free to click on the 'Scrape New Data' button for more Mars information.

 ### Scraping
 We start off with scraping  multiple websites for different information about Mars, the Red Planet.
 You can find the scraping code in jupyter notebook [here](https://github.com/Corters22/web-scraping-challenge/blob/main/Mission_to_Mars/mission_to_mars.ipynb) or in python [here](https://github.com/Corters22/web-scraping-challenge/blob/main/scrape_mars.py).